blezek/nifi-dicom/README.md

 ### ModifyDICOMTags

 This processor modifies DICOM tags.
+DICOM Tags listed as Properities are replaced by their value.
+Tags are named according to the `ExtractDICOMTags` processor documented above.

 #### Properties:

+* `<Tag>`: the value of the property is written as the value to `Tag`

 #### Relationships: